Yu-w/yu-w.github.io/_posts/2016-05-01-monad-in-swift-and-railroad-programming-part1.markdown

     case Some(Wrapped)
 }
 ```
-The codes explain everything I believe.
+An optional type can be either contains `Some` value or `None`.
 Maybe few `init:` would make the code more comprehensive, but not discuss for here.

 ```swift
 extension Optional {